Ragaroop-IITD/Variational-Autoencoder-VAE-for-Image-Classification/README.md

 # Variational Autoencoder (VAE) for Image Classification

 ## Introduction

 This project focuses on learning useful representations from *unlabelled* data for downstream tasks, specifically categorizing images into one of N categories using Variational Autoencoders (VAE).
 The goal is to extract meaningful representations from unlabelled images and then use these representations for classification.

+In this assignment, we explore how to learn meaningful representations from unlabelled image data, which can then be applied to classify images with minimal labelled examples.
+Our main focus is on using a Variational Autoencoder (VAE) to learn a structured latent space and a Gaussian Mixture Model (GMM) for clustering and classification.

 ## Problem Description